 - Dynamic Content

 Content that is updated via a stream or service.
-For example, on this page the Twitter feed in the sidebar is dynamic content.
+For example, you can subscribe to our RSS feed.

 The top section of a website, which often includes such things as a logo, a tagline, links to social networks, a contact number and navigation.